 The recipe I’ve written is dairy free (using coconut milk instead of cream), although you can use heavy cream if that’s what you prefer.
 I set out to create a dairy free version because of my daughter’s dairy allergy, but I discovered that the flavors of this soup blend so well with coconut milk that I actually prefer it to a typical cream-based chowder.
 Especially when you add a little squeeze of lime at the end.

-You can also make this into a vegan corn chowder if you use vegetable broth in place of the chicken broth.
+You can also make this into a vegan soup if you use vegetable broth in place of the chicken broth.
 If you’ve got a vegan in your life, they will love you forever!

 And, finally, the chiles.